Siemens CEO vows to hold on to parts of rail business

 Siemens has asked Alstom for more information ahead of any offer for the power business.

-Sources familiar with the Franco-German talks said on Sunday that Siemens was discussing handing over all of its rail business to Alstom and setting up a joint-venture in rail signaling.
+Sources familiar with the Franco-German talks said on Sunday that Siemens was discussing handing over all of its rail business to Alstom and setting up a joint-venture in rail signalling

 But according to media reports, Siemens was at some point offering Alstom half of its train-making business plus cash in exchange for its French rival's power turbines division.